loolaz/redis-mutex-semaphore/README.md

 The difference between them is that waitingFor keeps trying to get a shared object until timedout, but observing just returns when the observed object is released.

 **Semaphore/Mutex.waitingFor(timeout, function callback(err, result){})**
- - result(semaphore) : 1 for success / 0 for fail to accquire
+ - result(semaphore) : true for success / false for fail to accquire
  - result(mutex) : mutex id for success / null for fail to lock
  - err(semaphore/mutex) : timedout error or other errors returned